jinchao-chen/goods_vehicle_analysis/README.md

 # File Descriptions
 The repository contains one Jupyter notebook used to perform the exploratory data analysis. <br/>

 All the data is located in the subfolder ./data.
-The other folder ./image contains all the images used in the medium post.
+The other folder ./image contains the images used in the medium post.

 # Report
 A blog post is avaible: [medium post](https://medium.com/@jinchaochen/how-did-road-freight-transport-develop-in-the-netherlands-f42502a48047)